Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 Was 'Umbrella Man' Involved in the JFK Assassination?

-One of the weirdest enigmas of the 1963 assassination of President John F. Kennedy in Dallas was the presence of "umbrella man."
-This blurry figure is seen in photographs raising a black umbrella along the presidential route, even though the sky was clear.
-Some saw him as proof of a conspiracy — an advance man who was signaling the sniper.
-Others suspected that he might actually be an assassin himself, firing a poison dart gun concealed in his parasol [source: Jonsson].
+Among the most bizarre mysteries surrounding the 1963 assassination of President John F. Kennedy in Dallas was the existence of "umbrella man."
+Photographs taken along the presidential route show this fuzzy figure raising a black umbrella even though the sky was clear.
+He was perceived by some as evidence of a plot — an advance man indicating the location of the sniper.
+According to Jonsson, there are those who speculate that he could be an assassin himself, possessing a poison dart gun hidden inside his parasol.

-Witt added, "If the Guinness Book of World Records had a category for people doing the wrong thing at the wrong time in the wrong place, I would be No. 1"
+Witt stated, "If the Guinness Book of World Records had a category for people doing the wrong thing at the wrong time in the wrong place, I would be No. 1"

 Explained